 Consider the great grey owl, which may be found mostly in the forests of Canada, Alaska, and, to a lesser extent, tiny areas of the northwest United States.
 The owls’ range is shrinking as the temperature rises.
 According to the study, if the Earth’s temperature rose by 1.5 degrees Celsius, it would lose more than half of its present range.
 Nearly all of the owls’ current summer range — 97 percent to be exact — would be rendered uninhabitable if the temperature rose 3 degrees Celsius.

 Climate change not only causes them to lose their natural range but also poses other threats.
 According to the Audubon Society, as the Earth warms, many more birds will be affected by escalating and more severe weather events.
 More wildfires, droughts, heat waves, torrential rains and floods, and false springs are among the weather threats.
 Sea levels are expected to increase as a result of rising global temperatures, eating land near the coasts.
-Furthermore, as a result of climate change, more land will be urbanized and converted to agricultural use, displacing critical bird habitats.
+Furthermore, as a result of climate change, more land will be urbanized and converted for agricultural use, displacing critical bird habitats.

 All of the birds have their own set of features that help them survive.
 Birds may struggle to adjust quickly enough to remain within their natural range of climatic conditions in their dwelling environment become too hot or cold, too rainy or too dry as a result of climate change.